seunomonije/quantum-programming-api/README.md

 For now, you can either submit a pull request via a forked repository, or just create a branch pertaining to the issue and submit a PR from there.

-If you're submitting from a forked repository, make sure to set your track the main repo with:
+#### If you're submitting from a forked repository:

+Make sure to set your track the main repo with:

 ```
 git remote add upstream https://github.com/seunomonije/quantum-programming-api.git